solarslurpi/GrowBuddies/docs/growbuddyServer.md

 ### Verify the Install
 Go to a terminal window on your Mac or PC and type:
 ```
-ssh pi@growbuddy
+ssh pi@growBuddy
 ```
 After entering your password, you should be in the command prompt:
 ```
-pi@growbuddy:~ $
+pi@growBuddy:~ $
 ```
-If you cannot reach the growbuddy raspberry pi, first check to see if the raspberry pi is on your home wifi by using a utility like [Angry IP](https://angryip.org/).
+If you cannot reach the growBuddy raspberry pi, first check to see if the raspberry pi is on your home wifi by using a utility like [Angry IP](https://angryip.org/).
 If it is not, perhaps [this troubleshooting guide](raspi-nowifi) helps.

 (print_enclosure)=
 ## Print the Enclosure
 I chose [Malolo's screw-less/snap fit Raspberry Pi 3 and 4 cases](https://www.thingiverse.com/thing:3723561).
 Specifically the one color slot base and the two color hex top.
 You can choose what you want.
-I have included the stl files I used within [this folder](https://github.com/solarslurpi/GrowBuddy/tree/12164fa3791e3b8eb33d5ebfc06c2096fe7cf1e7/enclosures/GrowBuddy).
+I have included the stl files I used within [this folder](https://github.com/solarslurpi/growBuddy/tree/12164fa3791e3b8eb33d5ebfc06c2096fe7cf1e7/enclosures/growBuddy).
 (mqtt_install)=
 ## Install mqtt
 mqtt is how the Buddies text message each other.
 For example, [SnifferBuddy](snifferbuddy.md) sends out (i.e.: publishes in mqtt terminology) over wifi an mqtt message like this: